Table of Contents

 Step 2: Sign Up for a Brokerage Account

-For the most part, they should not charge you a fee for opening an account.
+For the most part, most brokers do not charge a fee to open an account.
 While some may require account minimums, others allow you to open an account with no minimum deposit.
-There is no limit on the number of brokerage accounts you can open, and you may be able to hold multiple accounts with multiple brokerage firms.
+There is no industry limit on the number of brokerage accounts you can open, and you can hold accounts across multiple brokerage firms at the same time.

 Step 3: Transfer Money